Cursor Automations in the Agents Window

 Related research

-A cloud-agent environment guide for Cursor teams that need reproducible setup, safe permissions, and review evidence before remote agents edit code.
+A cloud-agent environment guide for Cursor teams: reproducible setup, a secret boundary, and review evidence before remote agents edit code.